 I. Martyrs in a Hay Stack

-To examine the martyrdom of the disciples, it is instrumental to know how the disciples died and for what reason they died.
-The bible only reports the deaths of two disciples: James the son of Zebedee (Acts 12:1-3) and Judas Iscariot (Matthew 27:5, Acts 1:18).
+To properly consider the martyrdom of the disciples, it is important to know how the disciples died and for what reason they died.
+The Bible only reports the deaths of two disciples: James the son of Zebedee (Acts 12:1-3) and Judas Iscariot (Matthew 27:5, Acts 1:18).
 Of course, Judas could hardly be claimed as a witness, not only because he betrayed Jesus, but because he died before the resurrection, according to the New Testament.
 The passage on James also gives us no indication about the circumstances of James’ death, simply stating that Herod decided to round up some of the church members and put them to death, among which was James.
 We are not told if James was given an opportunity to recant, and the verses explain that Herod’s decision was made more as a political move of appeasement of the Jews, rather than a direct assault on Christian beliefs.

-|We have to look outside the bible for the familiar stories of the early Christian martyrs, which come primarily from the 2nd and 3rd century authors Hippolytus and Eusebius.
+We have to look outside the Bible for the familiar stories of the early Christian martyrs, which come primarily from the 2nd and 3rd century authors Hippolytus and Eusebius.
 The chart to the right depicts the deaths of the apostles, as given in Hippolytus2 and Eusebius.3 Written over a hundred years after the disciples met their various ends, these accounts can only be chalked up to tradition, and the authors unfortunately did not disclose their sources.
 However, Hippolytus reports natural deaths for four of the twelve disciples (John, Matthew, Thaddeus, and Simon the Zealot), which means that, along with Judas/Matthias, nearly half of the disciples were not martyred under any tradition.

 When we turn to the gospels with this information, we see that Matthew and John died of natural causes, and Mark and Luke were not among the twelve disciples or among those who witnessed the resurrection.
 Thus, even if we presume traditional authorship of the four gospels, none of the authors could have died for what they knew to be a lie.
 Matthew and John didn’t die martyrs at all and Mark and Luke, even if they had died for their faith, were not present at the tomb or the ascension and so would not likely have known their beliefs to be misplaced.
 Paul, who purportedly authored almost half the New Testament, was also not present during the resurrection, only seeing Jesus in a vision sometime later.
 There is no evidence the Christian scriptures were written by martyrs who would’ve known if they had bought into a lie.